wavesjs/wavesjs.github.io/ui/index.md

     start: 10,
     duration: 400,
     color: '#ef45d3'
-  },
+  }, {
     // ...
+  }
 ];
 {% endhighlight %}

-If your data, doesn't the specified structure, you can provide a function to the accessor method for each required key, in order to configure how the layer should interact with your data.
+If your data doesn't match this structure, you can provide a function to the accessor method for each required key, in order to configure the interaction between the layer and your data.

 {% highlight js %}
 var data = [
   {
     start: 10,
-    width: 400 // here we have `width` instead of duration },
+    width: 400 // here, the data has `width` instead of `duration` },
   // ...
 ];